w3c/sustainableweb-ig/multipage.md

 - **Version:** 0.3.5
 - **Creator:** Alexander Dawson

+> [!IMPORTANT]

+The Sustainable Web IG has dropped this feature in favor of our [filtering system](https://w3c.github.io/sustainableweb-ig/tagFilter.html) so we won't be continuing to develop it, that being said, it is fully developed and stable so others can continue to utilize it within ReSpec.

 ## Features

 - It supports ReSpec generation mode, HTML Exports, and PR Preview (inc dark mode).